marina-cerame/Shortly/README.md

 ### Nightmare Mode:

-#### Passport
+- Build a front-end authentication system:

-Passport is authentication middleware for Node.js.
+  * [ ] Use an OAuth provider strategy; login via your GitHub account.
-  * [ ] Now that you fully understand the way a server-side auth system works,swap out your own system for [Passport](http://passportjs.org/).
-Use an OAuth provider strategy; login via your GitHub account.
+  * [ ] Handle all login and signup from backbone instead of relying on server-side redirects and routes.
-    * NOTE: Passport will conflict with any client-side auth system you've aleady implemented, so be ready to disable it.
+  * [ ] Convert your server routes into API endpoints.
+You will need to deliver meaningful errors on the server side, and handle them gracefully on the client side.

 ### Other Challenges